 Groupings are primarily based on the regions used for administrative purposes by the World Bank.
-There are two main variants: one which includes low- and middle-income economies only, labeled developing only (see income groups below for the definition of low-, middle-, and high-income categories), and one which includes all economies, labeled all income groups.
+There are two main variants: one which includes all economies, and one which excludes high-income economies (see income groups below for the definition of low-, lower middle-, upper middle-, and high-income categories).

 Economies are currently divided into four income groupings: low, lower-middle, upper-middle, and high.
 Income is measured using gross national income (GNI) per capita, in U.S. dollars, converted from local currency using the World Bank Atlas method.
 Estimates of GNI are obtained from economists in World Bank country units; and the size of the population is estimated by World Bank demographers from a variety of sources, including the UN’s biennial World Population Prospects.